railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

    *Timebox for tasks to be done today*

-Then click on the button at the top right :guilabel:`Plan the timebox`.
+Then click on the button at the top right :guilabel:`Plannify Timebox`.
 This procedure lets you select the tasks for the day from those in the timebox for the week.
 This operation gives you an overview of the medium term tasks and objectives and makes you review them there at least once a day.
-It's then that you'd decide to allocate a part of your time that day to certain tasks based on your priorities.
+It is then that you would decide to allocate a part of your time that day to certain tasks based on your priorities.

-Since the tasks are sorted by priority, it's sufficient to take the first from the list, up to the number of hours in your day.
-That'll only take a minute, because the selection isn't taken from every task you know about in the future, but just from those selected for the current week.
+Since the tasks are sorted by priority, it is sufficient to take the first from the list, up to the number of hours in your day.
+That will only take a minute, because the selection is not taken from every task you know about in the future, but just from those selected for the current week.

 Once the timebox has been completed you can start your daily work on the tasks.
 For each task you can start work on it, delegate it, close it, or cancel it.

-At the end of the day you empty the timebox using the button at the top right.
-All the tasks that haven't been done are sent back to the weekly timebox to sit in amongst the tasks that will be planned next morning.
+At the end of the day you empty the timebox using the button at the top right :guilabel:`Empty Timebox`.
+All the tasks that have not been done are sent back to the weekly timebox to sit in amongst the tasks that will be planned next morning.

 Do the same each week and each month using the same principles, but just using the appropriate timeboxes for those periods.

-Shortcuts to the right of the timebox help you use the system efficiently with:

-* a direct link to the Inbox,

-* the list of all of your open tasks,

-* the list of your waiting tasks,

-* your deadlines,

-* a link to all of the tasks in the timebox.

 Some convincing results
 ^^^^^^^^^^^^^^^^^^^^^^^